adaltas/node-nikita/packages/file/src/index.coffee.md

     on_action = ({config}) ->
       # Validate parameters
-      throw Error 'Missing source or content' unless (config.source or config.content?) or config.replace or config.write? throw Error 'Define either source or content' if config.source and config.content throw Error 'Missing target' unless config.target
+      throw Error 'Missing source or content or replace or write' unless (config.source or config.content?) or config.replace? or config.write? throw Error 'Define either source or content' if config.source and config.content? throw Error 'Missing target' unless config.target
       if config.content
         if typeof config.content is 'number'